Shout (Tears for Fears song): Release variations

-In addition to the standard 7- and 12-inch releases, the "Shout" single was issued in two collectible formats in the UK: a limited edition 10-inch single and a 7-inch boxed pack featuring a 1985 Tears for Fears calendar.
-A similar limited edition 7-inch pack was released in Canada, this one featuring a 12-page booklet of band photos.
+In addition to the standard 7- and 12-inch releases, the "Shout" single was issued in two collectible formats in the UK: a limited-edition 10-inch single and a 7-inch boxed pack featuring a 1985 Tears for Fears calendar.
+A similar limited-edition 7-inch pack was released in Canada, this one featuring a 12-page booklet of band photos.
 In 1988, "Shout" was reissued on the short-lived CD Video format.
 The disc included two mixes of the title track, a remix of "Everybody Wants to Rule the World", and the "Shout" music video.

 B-side

-"The Big Chair" was B-side to the "Shout" single.
+"The Big Chair" is the B-side to the "Shout" single.
 Though there are no lyrics, the track contains dialogue samples performed by actors Sally Field and William Prince from the 1976 television film Sybil, from which the song (and the album Songs from the Big Chair) takes its name.
 This is one of the few songs in the Tears for Fears catalogue on which bandmember Curt Smith shares a writing credit.
 The song has since been included in the band's B-sides and rarities collection Saturnine Martial & Lunatic (1996) as well as the remastered and deluxe edition reissues of Songs from the Big Chair.